WokLibCodeClub/Install-Python/mu-editor/README.md

 ![mu mode choices](Images/mu-03.png)

 ## More information

-The *mu* website has lots of very helpful Tutorials.
+The *mu* website [https://codewith.mu/en/tutorials/](https://codewith.mu/en/tutorials/) has lots of very helpful Tutorials on all topics related to this software

+When you start writing more complex programmes you may need to use the **Debug** option to find any errors in your code.
+There is a tutorial here to show you how to do this.